Shelly

 Configuration

-To add the Shelly integration to your Home Assistant instance, use this My button:
+To add the Shelly device to your Home Assistant instance, use this My button:

 Shelly can be auto-discovered by Home Assistant.
 If an instance was found, it will be shown as Discovered.
 You can then set it up right away.